 Teaching is a requirement for most students in the Chemistry Ph.D. program, and the ability to communicate clearly in English is necessary for the students to provide effective instruction.
 Illinois state law and the University require all students who will teach and who are not native speakers of English to demonstrate competence in spoken English.
-These students must either pass the Test of English as a Foreign Language (TOEFL) with a score of 24 or greater before they arrive on campus or receive a score of 5 on the English Proficiency Interview (EPI) after they arrive.
-The EPI is given on campus.
+These students must either pass the Test of English as a Foreign Language (TOEFL) with a score of 24 or greater before they arrive on campus or receive a passing score on the Oral English Assessment Interview (OEAI) after they arrive.
+The OEAI is given on campus.

-The EPI typically is held during the first days of orientation, and non-native English speakers who have not obtained the required scores on the TOEFL (see Section 2.4) must arrive on campus in time to take this examination.
+The OEAI typically is held during the first days of orientation, and non-native English speakers who have not obtained the required scores on the TOEFL (see Section 2.4) must arrive on campus in time to take this examination.
 The Graduate Program Coordinator will schedule your appointment and notify you in advance of the date, time, and location of your interview.

-Students are expected to pass the TOEFL or EPI before the beginning of their second year.
+Students are expected to pass the TOEFL or OEAI before the beginning of their second year.
 Students who do not pass may be denied departmental financial support beyond the first year.
 In addition, they can only be given appointments that do not involve spoken interactions with students, such as serving as graders or as helpers for departmental personnel.

 To improve spoken English skills, students have several options.
-They may enroll in graduatelevel English as a Second Language (ESL) courses such as ESL 404, 406, or 410.
+They may enroll in graduate-level English as a Second Language (ESL) courses such as ESL 404, 406, or 410.
 Another option is to receive ten hours of private tutoring from a tutor approved by the Center for Teaching Excellence (CTE).